 Faculty may elect to show effort on externally funded projects in several ways.
 This includes- but is not limited to- Release Time appointments.

 (Please note: Release Time Appointments do not release you from teaching.
 A teaching release is not what we are referencing when discussing a release time appointment.
 This is a different topic that must be discussed with the Department Chair.)

 The benefit of showing effort on your grant by setting up a release time appointment, is that the salary and benefits associated with said appointment come back to your release time work tag combination(s).

-Release time funding can be carried forward into future fiscal years - however, there is currently a limit to how much you can keep in your release time- and is used similarly to other university funding.
+Release time funding can be carried forward into future fiscal years - however, there is currently a limit in our unit to how much you can keep in your release time- and is used similarly to other university funding.

 The process to set up a release time work tag combination and begin building their account is as follows:

 - The Faculty member will notify the Department Manager via email that they would like to request a release time appointment be set up on X grant.
 The Department Manager will then confirm the percentages required for your funding update in order to match required efforts.

 - Conversely, the Department Manager may reach out directly to provide you with a suggested plan for your release time appointment for the year.

 - The Faculty member will provide their approval of the funding plan and an HRA will be completed to set up said appointment.

 - During periods 6 and 12 of the Fiscal year (December and June, respectfully) transfers will be initiated and completed by the College to move salary and benefits from the Departmental general funds (FD100) to the Departmental release time work tag combination (FD100 + PG100410)